i386x/pubdocs/C/decl.md

      value of its predecessor increased by one
   1. if the enumerator is of the form `A` and it has no predecessor, the enumeration constant `A` has value 0
-* enumeration constant shares the same name space as variables
+* enumeration constants share the same scope as variables
-* enumeration names have the same meaning as the names of structures and unions except that incomplete enumeration types are not allowed
+* enumeration tags have the same meaning as the structure and union tags except that incomplete enumeration types are not allowed

 ### Derived Types